Senior Prizegiving

 The Cup is awarded to the most improved J15 rower of the year

 Brian May, Old Hamptonian, is a musician and instrumentalist of world renown, possibly best known as a member of the band Queen.
-His son also attended the school.
+His son also attended the School.
 The prize is awarded to the Sixth Form pupil chosen by the Technology or Physics Department as the outstanding innovator of the year.

 Gavin Alexander was the distinguished headmaster appointed in 1969, who took the School to independence in 1975 and was so influential in establishing the ethos and the academic prestige of the School.
 Music was deeply important to him and the prize is awarded to the outstanding musical performance of the year and contribution to school music.